laurenchen0631/English-Learning/category/common_tranisition.md

 	- We are not losing population in our town.
 As a matter of fsact, people are moving in.
 - indeed 確實
 	- It was not expected to last long, and indeed it took less than three weeks.
+	- Indeed, much of early Icelandic law deals specifically with harvesting rights for these scarce resources in order to avoid violence.
 + without (a) doubt == undoubtedly == definitely == certainly == clearly == surely 無疑地/確實
 	- Without a doubt, she is the best nurse in the hospital.
 	- He was without doubt the very worst kind of reporter.